 Access to music education is often influenced by socioeconomic status, district lines and lotteries.
-In New York City, 59% of public schools do not have a full-time music teacher, and only one-third of 6th-8th graders reported receiving music instruction in 2013-14.
+In New York City, 55% of city schools do not have a full-time certified music teacher (2017-18 NYC Arts in School Report).
 Many children in at-risk populations have been left with either no music instruction at all, or access only to short-term or isolated experiences.
-ETM partners with inner-city schools to ensure every child receives music education.
+ETM partners with under-resourced schools to ensure every child receives music education.

-ETM's program provides music as a core subject to every student at each partner school.
+ETM's program provides access to music as a core subject for all partner school children.
 We hire music teachers; we train and support these teachers so they can be eligible to be hired by schools as part of a long-term plan for sustaining programs.
 We provide curriculum, musical instruments, and instructional materials.
-We conduct outreach to classroom teachers and parents to build understanding and advocacy for music education.
+We conduct outreach to each school community to build understanding and advocacy for music education.
 We collaborate with principals on management and strategic planning.

-By providing quality music education to nearly 27,000 students and building support within school communities, this program will: provide students with musical skills and knowledge; support growth in students' self-confidence and self-esteem; support improved achievement in other academic areas; support community involvement; and increase the capacity of partner schools to sustain music programs on their own so that the benefits of music education can continue beyond the life of ETM.
+By providing access to quality music education to 36,000 students and building support within school communities, this program will: provide students with musical skills and knowledge; support growth in students' self-confidence and self-esteem; support improved achievement in other academic areas; support community involvement; and increase the capacity of partner schools to sustain music programs on their own so that the benefits of music education can continue beyond the life of ETM.